CristinaPlesa/neighborhood/README.md

   * Code: beepBoop(string)
   * Expected Output: "0123456789"

+* Test: It should return a message ("Please enter a number to get a response") to user if input is empty string.
+  * Code: const string = ""
+  * Code: beepBoop(string)
+  * Expected Output: "Please enter a number to get a response"

 #### Not Passing

 <!-- * Test: It receives a text string from a user and coverts it to a integar.
   * Code:
   * Expected Output: -->

-* Test: It should return a message ("Please enter a number to get a response") to user if input is empty string.
-  * Code:
-  * Expected Output:

 * Test: It should return an array with "Hello!
 This is the start!" string if number 0 is inputted.
   * Code: